meesvandongen/rumors/README.md

 ## RSS Feed

-Subscribe to `rumors.xml` in your favorite RSS reader to get daily updates about EMEA roster rumors.
+Subscribe to `rumors.xml` in your favorite RSS reader to get frequent updates about EMEA roster rumors.